-What I love about this recipe (adapted from one found in the Sacramento Bee) is that with just the barest of preparation, you can have a tasty meal within minutes.
-The yogurt-based marinade is only mildly acidic, so you can leave the chicken in the marinade all day, while it gently tenderizes the meat and infuses it with the spiciness of cumin and paprika.
-Just put the chicken in the marinade before leaving for work in the morning, come home, heat the grill, chicken is done in less than 10 minutes.
-Simple.
-Easy.
+What I love about this recipe is that with just the barest of preparation, you can have a delicious meal within minutes.
+The yogurt-based marinade is only mildly acidic, so you can leave the chicken in the marinade all day, while it gently tenderizes the meat while infusing it with the spices.

 - 1/2 cup plain yogurt

 - 1 1/2 teaspoons ground cumin

 - 1/2 teaspoon ground cinnamon